 Some are satisfied with the fun of driving during practice sessions.
 Others want the thrill of racing, and PKRA organizes club races about every other week, with two seasons of typically 10 races each, with Winter races on Sunday days and Summer races on Saturday nights.
 Unlike some indoor karting tracks where every session is a “race” and measurement is by time, these are formal races, with racing officials and results determined by finishing order.
 Competitive racing requires more commitment it terms of achieving proficiency and kart maintenance.
 We would like new drivers to achieve lap times sufficient for them not to be lapped in a 10-15 lap race under normal conditions before entering races.

 Many maintain their own karts, but local kart shops provide services that range from selling parts to fully maintaining karts, and even to storing and transporting your kart to the track.
 See below for more information.

 Whether you plan to go racing, drive your kart around during practice, or just see how it goes, be sure to do two things:

 - Visit the track during practice sessions (typically Tue-Fri nights and weekends – see calendar) and/or Racing Schedule.
 You’ll get a good sense of what’s involved and just about anyone is willing to answer your questions and help you out.

-- Visit the local kart shops (see bottom of page).
+- Visit the local kart shops (see Useful Links).
 They can give you specifics on what’s involved and what it will cost.